 The temperatures of all components are preset on shipment.
 In case the temperature drifts, it is possible to set the temperature of each channel with the TEMPSET <ch> <temp> command, where "<ch>" is the channel you wish to set the temperature of, and <temp> is a floating point temperature.
 To check the temperature of a channel, use the TEMPSET? <ch> command.
 Always check the temperature setpoint of a channel before turning it on.
-To enable the temperature servo on a channel, send the SERVO <ch> command.
+To enable the temperature servo on a channel, send the SERVO <ch> <0N/0FF> command.
+Do this for all channels after checking their setpoint temperature.
+It is imperative that the temperature servos be enabled before current is sent to the lasers.
 The TERROR? <ch> command can be used to monitor the progress of the temperature servo.
 It will display the difference between the setpoint temperature and the measured actual temperature of the channel in mK.
+This value reaches a maximum at 0.264mK and a minimum at -0.261.
+Outside of this range, it will only display the appropriate maximum or minimum value.